CrocusGuru/CrocusGuru/README.md

 - 👋 Hi, I’m @CrocusGuru
 - 👀 I’m interested in AI
 - 🌱 I’m currently learning LibreChat
-- 💞️ I’m looking to collaborate on Learning TCM
+- 💞️ I’m looking to collaborate on Learning TCM and GPT
 - 📫 How to reach me im.cyx@outlook.com
 - 😄 Pronouns: Inès or she
 - ⚡ Fun fact: